robier/enum/README.md

 This is yet another enum implementation in PHP.

-This project aims to provide missing enums support with pure PHP without vertical inheritance.
+This project aims to provide missing enum support with pure PHP without vertical inheritance.

-**Note:** This enums can not be serialized.
+**Note:** These enums can not be serialized.

 I created this library as I got tired of creating enum values as class constants.
 I think it's a bad way.
-Developer can by mistake compare 2 different enums or compare constants with magic number all over the code.
+Developer can compare 2 different enums by mistake or compare constants with magic numbers all over the code.

-Let's see the problem in actual code:
+Let's see the problem in the actual code:
 ```php
 <?php
 class UserType {